mknicos/dynamic-income-budget/USER_STORIES.md

 As a user
 In order to see my curent financial state
-I want to view my balanced budget
+I want to view my budget as it stands

 -  User runs `./budget`
+-  Select 'View Your Budget'
 -  Budget displays current financial state
--  Return to main meniu
+-  Return to Main Menu

 ***

 As a user
-In order to compare income with expenses
+In order to create an accurate budget expense total
-I want to add a new expense
+I want to add Expenses

 -  User runs `./budget`
--  User selects 'Add Expense'
+-  User selects 'Add An Expense'
--  User enters expense name, amount, and recurrence
+-  User enters expense name, amount, description, and recurrence
 -  Expense is added, message displayed if successfull
 -  Return to main menu

 ***

 As a user
-In order to compare income with expenses
+In order to keep up with changing expenses
-I want to add income
+I want to edit an expense name

 -  User runs `./budget`
+-  User selects 'View Your Expenses'
--  User selects 'Add Income'
+-  User selects 'Edit Expense'
+-  User types in name of expense to update
--  User enters date and amount
+-  User chooses to edit name
+-  Enter new value
--  Income is added, message displayed if successfull
+-  Expense Updated, message displayed if successfull
 -  Return to main menu

 As a user
 In order to keep up with changing expenses
-I want to update an expense
+I want to edit an expense amount

 -  User runs `./budget`
+-  User selects 'View Your Expenses'
 -  User selects 'Edit Expense'
--  List of Expense names displayed
 -  User types in name of expense to update
--  Enter, amount, description, category
+-  User chooses to edit amount
+-  Enter new amount
 -  Expense Updated, message displayed if successfull
 -  Return to main menu